PRIDE FOUNDATION AUSTRALIA SMALL GRANTS PROGRAM

 An application needs to satisfy at least one of the following intended outcomes.
 Through the projects, the organisation will:

-• develop resources it needs to undertake its work
+- develop the resources it needs to undertake its work

 An application needs to consider the following for the LGBTQIA+ community and its members: